5ynthaire/MiyakoProse/README.md

 Example text:
 <blockquote>Miyako Prose is an emergent writing style forged through a lifetime of cultural displacement and rebellion against systems oppressing individual ascendancy.</blockquote>
 <blockquote>These share the same logical structure, and can be eviscerated with a simple prompt.</blockquote>
-<blockquote>Claude suggests Anthropic's blunders linked to org's EQ dogma, likely to compound with scale</blockquote>
+<blockquote>(article title) Claude suggests Anthropic's blunders linked to org's EQ dogma, likely to compound with scale</blockquote>
+Note word choice in final segment, avoiding high heat words such as 'problems' 'issues' 'worsen'; Clinical, detached and declarative while conveying the same intent.
 </dd>